Porcelain Vs Ceramic Sink

 2. Durability

 Both sinks are durable.
 However, if something were to strike against a ceramic force with a bit of force, it would shatter.
 It does not make ceramic sinks any less durable.
 After all, what are the chances of hitting the ceramic bathroom sink with something?
 But we will be honest.
-Porcelain sinks are much more durable than ceramic sinks, and the reason is that porcelain contains steel.
+Porcelain sinks are much more durable than ceramic sinks, and the reason is porcelain contains steel.
 Secondly, it is heated at high temperatures and goes under considerable pressure.
 Thus, porcelain comes out a lot stronger than ceramic.
 So, in the porcelain sink vs ceramic sink debate, porcelain is the winner.

 3. Cost

 When it comes to cost, porcelain is a bit cheaper than ceramic.
 You can get a top-quality porcelain sink for a few hundred dollars.
-In ceramic sinks, the prices vary greatly.
+For ceramic sinks, the prices vary greatly.
 If you go for premium ceramic sinks, they can cost more than the best porcelain sinks available in the market right now.

 4. Resale Value